Retail Company Branding Success Story

 We collaborated closely with the internal team to develop the new logo, tagline, and color palette, asking for their feedback on every iteration.

-The new logo combines the OTB moniker the company is known by with a buckle (one of their most popular products) design.
+The new logo combines the OTB moniker the company is known for with a buckle (one of their most popular products) design.
 It’s a modern, streamlined mark with connotations of security and support.

 The tagline, Every Little Thing, stresses the company’s detail-oriented approach and ability to source anything their customers need.